-Return to the office in the UK lags well behind the rest of Europe
+Return to the office in the UK has lagged well behind the rest of Europe

-Despite a recent surge in COVID infections the UK government are still raging at the lack of workers making a return to the office.
-Return to offices has been very slow in the UK with around two thirds of workers opting to remain working remotely as opposed to 17% in France and 25% in Spain, Italy and Germany.
+In August despite a surge in COVID infections the UK government started a campaign to persuade workers to return to the office.
+Outside of lockdowns, return to offices has been very slow in the UK with around two thirds of workers opting to remain working remotely as opposed to 17% in France and 25% in Spain, Italy and Germany.
 In part this is due to the heavily service based nature of UK business and may also be attributable to the lamentable performance of the UK government in failing to convince the general population that it is on top of the fight against the virus.

 Employers are taking differing bets on the future of the office

 Facebook seems to be expecting a return to the old normal of office based work having just taken a lease on a huge new office in Manhattan while other employers are moving in a different direction with Twitter stating employees can work remotely indefinitely and American Express, Google, Uber and Airbnb telling their office based staff they can do so until at least June 2021.
 Airbnb even offer remote employees the incentive of $500 to spend on setting up a home office and $500 to spend on Airbnb stays.
 In the UK, if anything the trend to remote working is accelerating with the Office for National Statistics declaring that 49% of UK employees worked from home in mid June 2020, up from 41% for the week before.

 Re-opening offices is not simple and carries a threat of legal action if not done well